-How much money do we need to Travel Australia With Kids and how do you fund your trip?
+How much money do we need to Travel Australia With Kids?

 The biggest question (apart from homeschooling!) is: How much money do we

-need to Travel Australia With Kids (TAWK) and how do you fund your trip.
+need to Travel Australia With Kids (TAWK).
 Who better to ask than

 those that are already out there doing it; Our TAWKers!